 However, this course is not "gradeless" because I, begrudgingly, have to enter a final course grade at the end of the term.
 At the end of the semester, I will review your work, my various responses to your work throughout the semester, your attempts to compose something of quality, and your general fortitude and determine a final grade using our grading agreement and the standard TAMUC grading scale.
 You may always meet with me to discuss your progress in the course (though don't expect me to give you a "grade").

 Assessments

-See assignment sheets and D2L for specific information about assignments
+[Final descriptions TBD] See assignment sheets and D2L for specific information about assignments.
+Tentatively, this course will include a mix of the following genres: